The Early Data Release of the Dark Energy Spectroscopic Instrument: One-Percent Survey LSS Catalogs

 The total set of concatenated potential assignment information includes many duplicated targets.
 In the One-Percent Survey, each location on the sky was potentially covered 13 times.
 Further, many sky locations are accessible to more than one robotic positioner.
 Initially, we keep all of the information on repeated potential assignments.
 Downstream, many will be vetoed, \eg, due to hardware performance or low data quality.
 At this stage, we also match to the information on redshifts in the cumulative tile-based redshift catalog provided in the EDR (see \S\ref{sec:spectra-files}).
 For the data, we match not just to the target, but to the particular tile and fiber on which it was observed.\footnote{The particular columns used for the match are \texttt{TARGETID},\texttt{TILEID},\texttt{LOCATION}; \texttt{LOCATION} refers to the robotic positioner, which corresponds to a unique fiber.} Many rows for the data will have no match and the corresponding entries will simply be null.
 For the randoms, we match in order to obtain the metadata related to the particular spectrum.
 We, therefore, match only to the tile and fiber and will have a match for all random targets.\footnote{The files with matches to spectroscopic information are available at \texttt{vac/edr/lss/v2.0/inputs_wspec}.}

 The information on the number of overlapping tiles allows us to divide the observed area by coverage.
-The covered area listed in Table~\ref{tab:survey_nights_tiles_exp} is simply the unique area that is overlapped by any tile in that survey, but it does not include the detailed accounting for focal plane geometry, disabled/broken hardware, or higher priority targets blocking lower priority targets from being observed.
+The covered area listed in Table~\ref{tab:survey_nights_tiles_exp} is simply the unique area that is overlapped by any tile in that survey, but it does not include the detailed accounting for focal plane geometry, disabled/broken hardware, or higher-priority targets blocking lower-priority targets from being observed.
 Using data and randoms and repeated realizations of fiber assignment provides a much more accurate and geometrically detailed measurement of the true coverage.

 Fig.~\ref{fig:BGSntile} displays this information for rosette number 1 (SV3 R1 in Table~\ref{tab:SV_fields}) of the bright time program.
 Each point is a BGS target at a location covered at least once by the One-Percent Survey.
 One can see that some areas were covered up to 11 times.
 For dark time observations, areas were covered up to 13 times.
 This dense coverage provides highly complete samples.